-Besides producing and storing sperm, the testicles (or testes) are the main source of male hormones such as testosterone, which control reproduction and sex drive (libido) and impart male physical traits such as deep voice and body and facial hair.
+- Besides producing and storing sperm, the testicles (or testes) are the main source of male hormones such as testosterone, which are essential for normal sex drive (libido), for erections, ejaculation, and which drive the development of male physical traits such as deep voice and body and facial hair.

 Cancer occurs when normal cells transform and begin to grow and multiply without normal controls.